• Barry

 Physical oceanography, Remote sensing & GIS, Scientific diver, Hydrographic survey

 Tahlia is a physical oceanographer with a background in operational oceanography and hydrographic survey.
-She completed her BTech at Cape Peninsula University of Technology, where her work and studies focused on the physical oceanographic dynamics of the Prince Edward Island region.
-Tahlia has an MSc in Hydrography from the University of Plymouth in which her dissertation focused on sediment and current dynamics in estuarine regions to best monitor and salvage sunken wrecks using hydrographic survey techniques.
-Tahlia is currently completing an MSc in Physical Oceanography at Nelson Mandela University which focuses on investigating connectivity between Sub-Antarctic islands using Lagrangian modelling techniques.
-These postgraduate studies have given Tahlia skills in remotely sensed and oceanographic data collection, data analysis, coding, research report writing and presenting.
-Tahlia has worked as an oceanographic technician serving onboard marine research vessels overseeing operation, maintenance and validation of oceanographic instruments.
+She completed her BTech at Cape Peninsula University of Technology, where her work and studies focused on the physical oceanographic dynamics of the Prince Edward Island region and investigating connectivity between Sub-Antarctic islands using Lagrangian modelling techniques.
+She completed a MSc in Hydrography, University of Plymouth in which her dissertation focused on sediment and current dynamics in estuarine regions to best monitor and salvage sunken wrecks using hydrographic survey techniques.
+These postgraduate studies have given Tahlia skills in remotely sensed and oceanographic data collection, data analysis, coding and research report writing and presenting.
+Tahlia has worked as an oceanographic technician serving onboard marine research vessels overseeing operation, maintenance, and validation of oceanographic instruments.
 As part of her offshore work experience, she has had the opportunity to build skills in the fields of operational/physical oceanography and hydrography.
 Tahlia is currently an environmental consultant at Anchor Environmental Consultants.
-Her responsibilities include data collection (scientific diving), instrument maintenance, GIS mapping, data processing, report writing and assisting within the hydrodynamic modelling team.
+Her responsibilities include data collection (scientific diving, Cat C skipper), data processing, report writing and assisting within the benthic monitoring team.

 Lily Bovim

-Marine and estuarine ecology; Fisheries; Natural resource management
+Marine and estuarine ecology; Fisheries; Natural resource management; Scientific diver

 • Megan_colour